YourRoots by Genomelink

 Children(s): Jenothan Morton

-In 1763, Marshall Sr. Morton entered the world in Chatham County, NC, born to John Morton and Jane Morton.
+Marshall Sr. Morton was born in 1763 in Chatham County, NC, the child of John Morton And Jane Morton.
 Marshall Sr. Morton married Winnie Morton, and had children including Jenothan Joel Morton.
-Marshall Sr. Morton passed away in 1835 in Alabama.
+Marshall Sr. Morton passed away in 1835 in Antioch Methodist Cemetery, Oneonta, Blount County, AL.

 Find more search results for Marshall Morton